sitron/lst/README.md

        * a list of Zebra user ids (3 digits integer).
 You can run `lst get-user-id my_last_name` to get ids out of Zebra
        * a start date (like 2013-01-21)
        * a end date (like 2013-01-22)
-       * optional: you can force some static data for Zebra: for example we have an external employee that does not log any hour in Zebra, but i know that i need to add 8 hours of work for each day.
-I can then use a date range '2013-01-21/2013-01/30 and '+8' as time to add 8 hours to all Zebra data retrieved.
+       * optional: you can force some static data for Zebra: for example we have an external employee that does not log any hour in Zebra and works 100%.
+So i know that i need to add 8 hours of work for each day.
+I can use a date range '2013-01-21/2013-01-25' and '+8' as time to add 8 hours to all days within the date range.
  * some Jira specific settings:
        * the Jira project id, usually a 5 digits integer.
 Run `lst jira-config-helper my_story_id` to get its project id
        * the sprint name: the FixVersion name as seen in Jira Query Builder.
 Run `lst jira-config-helper my_story_id` to get its sprint name